 What’s the best TV resolution?

-HD is the new standard for televisions, so you’ll be hard-pressed to find a TV with less than 1080p or 1080i resolution.
+High definition, or HD, is the new standard for televisions, so you’ll be hard-pressed to find a TV with less than 1080p or 1080i resolution.
 Without going into too much detail about pixels and how they’re arranged, know that 1080p offers a slightly sharper picture than 1080i, especially during fast-motion scenes.

 While 1080p somewhat edges out 1080i, neither resolution can compete with 4K, aka Ultra-HD.
 4K resolution has four times the pixels of 1080p format, which makes for drastically sharper images, bolder colors and better picture in fast-motion scenes.
 All that depends on if you sit the right distance from the TV – more on that in a bit.